Purchasing a security camera system is a big decision, and we know you probably have plenty of questions.

 HDR stands for High Dynamic Range.
 The purpose of HDR technology is to compensate for high contrast lighting issues (i.e. really bright areas and really dark areas in the same scene).
 The difference between the brightest section and the darkest section of the scene is referred to as the dynamic range.
 Cameras with this feature use a special HDR software to help balance these differences.
 A typical example of when this technology is especially useful can be usually found when using a security camera indoors.
 On one hand, the inside of the building will be appropriately exposed, but on the other hand, a window in the background will be completely over-exposed (or vice-versa - the camera will be able to see slight details outside, but the interior will be too dark).
 The HDR feature will try to compensate for this to allow for some visual details outside without affecting the interior lighting.
 It does this by creating different exposures - over-exposed and under-exposed.
 It will then combine these exposures to balance the lighting in both areas.

-Lorex DVRs and NVRs both come with advanced Video Motion Detection (VMD) abilities that can spot any movement caught by your security cameras.
-By constantly analyzing each and every pixel that is recorded, our security recorders will know the moment that a group of pixels is suddenly different than before.
+Lorex DVRs (for MPX cameras) and IP cameras both come with advanced Video Motion Detection (VMD) abilities that can spot any movement caught by your security cameras.
+By constantly analyzing each and every pixel that is recorded, the DVR or IP camera will know the moment that a group of pixels is suddenly different than before.
 You can customize the sensitivity of the VMD to suit your needs, so you are only made aware of larger movements, like people, and not moving branches in the wind, for example.
 You can also set up custom smart grids, which allows you to pick sections of the screen that you want your recorder to watch for movement.
 If movement is detected, you can program your recorder to send push notifications (or email alerts) with video snapshots to notify you.
 Our recorders and mobile apps will also keep track of all of these motion events for easy reference.

 Lorex security recorders can do five things simultaneously.
 First and foremost, they will record footage.
 At the same time, you can view the live feeds, playback recorded footage, backup important files to a USB stick, and remotely control your system from your smartphone or tablet - all without affecting the live recordings.